Caeldeth/loures/History/Ramanayan-Chaos-Ascendant.md

-# Chaos Ascendant: A History of the Third Cycle of the Gods (Deochs 17-24)
+# Chaos Ascendant: A history of the third cycle of the gods (Deochs 17-24)

 _By Ramanayan in_ ___Dark Ages___
 _Deoch 33, Spring_